Allerton Castle: St Mary's Chapel

-The chapel was added in 1807, and was probably designed by Peter Atkinson, in the Gothick style.
+The chapel was added in 1807, and was probably designed by Peter Atkinson, in the Gothic style.
 It is constructed of a mixture of brown and cream brick, and has a slate roof.
 It has a three-bay nave, a crossing, and a one-bay chancel.
 The windows are lancets, and there are three blind lancets at the east end.
 The entrance is at the west end, directly from the house, and above it is a balcony with access directly from the master bedroom.
 The chapel was grade II* listed in 1985.

+In popular culture

+Film and television production filmed at the estate include fantasy film The Secret Garden (1993), the BBC series The ABC Murders, ITV series Victoria, and Bollywood film Shandaar.

+The 2020 Europe's Strongest Man competition was held in the estate.